 -argument must not contain anyLnTn

-numeric (required): The density of recombination centres (\(\rho\)') and its error (see Huntley 2006), given as numeric vector of length two.
+numeric (required): A vector of length 2 for the density of recombination centres (\(\rho\)') and its error (see Huntley 2006).
 Note that \(\rho\)' must not be provided as the common logarithm.
 Example:

 rhop = c(2.92e-06, 4.93e-07)